 “Our years of data reveal that Owls Head is ecologically unique and of importance to biodiversity conservation […] Broom Crowberry is endemic to northeastern North America, meaning this species can be found nowhere else in the world.
 In Canada, this plant only occurs within the Maritime Provinces and Quebec and within that limited range, Broom Crowberry is only common in Nova Scotia.
 If our province does not make an effort to protect this species, there will be no other opportunity elsewhere to protect it.”Biologists Caitlin Porter & Dr. Jeremy Lundholm

 The Millenium Ecosystem Assessment defined ecosystem services as simply, “the benefit that people obtain from ecosystems.”

-Owls Head is a biologically diverse property with coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, beaches, and a rugged coastline.
-It is bordered by offshore eelgrass beds.
+Owls Head Provincial Park is a biodiverse property with coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, beaches, and over 5 miles of coastline.
+It is bordered by coastal eelgrass beds.
 These different ecosystems provide important ecosystem services, which benefit nature as well as humans.

 Marine Biologist Dr. Kristina Boerder elaborates:

 Rockweed and eelgrass beds provide ecosystem services, which are defined as benefits to humans.
 These benefits include:

 - Protection from coastal erosion by slowing down waves and currents and stabilizing sediment

 - Enhancing water quality

 - Absorbing and storing carbon, which helps to mitigate climate change